rohitmokashi/rust_journey/README.md

 **You have successfully executed your first Rust program.**

-There is one more way of executing your rust program other than first compiling it using `rustc` and then running the executable created.
+There is one more way of running and managing your rust project other than first compiling it using `rustc` and then running the executable created.
 ### Cargo

 Cargo is Rust’s build system and package manager.